-Information about welfare provision in the Nelson-Tasman region is contained in a Welfare Plan (December 2005), which gives an overview of how welfare will be delivered during the response and recovery phases of an emergency.
+Information about welfare provision in the Nelson-Tasman region is contained in a Welfare Plan (2013), which gives an overview of how welfare will be delivered during the response and recovery phases of an emergency.
 The plan is a coordinated approach to welfare services for both people and animals in the Nelson Tasman region following an emergency event.

-Q.1.10.4 Business Continuance
+Q.2.3.4 Business Continuance

-Council has a number of processes and procedures in place to ensure minimum impact to library services in the event of a major emergency or natural hazard event.
+The Council has a number of processes and procedures in place to ensure minimum impact to libraries in the event of a major emergency or natural hazard event:

-- Council have limited business continuity plans that were developed around influenza pandemic planning in 2006. - Building warrants of fitness are in place for all buildings used by the public, ensuring emergency evacuation systems and procedures are in place. - A Council-wide risk assessment exercise was undertaken during 2010/11.
+- the Council has limited business continuity plans that were developed around influenza pandemic planning in 2014; - the Council's contractors have up to date Health and Safety Plans in place; - building warrants of fitness are in place for all buildings used by the public, ensuring emergency evacuation systems and procedures are in place; and - a Council-wide risk assessment exercise was undertaken during 2010/11.

-Q1.11 Library Services Risks
+Q2.4 Library Services Risks

 In order to identify the key activity risks the activity management team has applied a secondary filter to the outcomes of the risk management framework.
 This is necessary to overcome the limitations of the framework.
 To apply this secondary filter the activity management team have used their professional knowledge and judgement to identify the key activity risks.
-The key risks relevant to the activity are summarised in Table Q-6.
+The key risks relevant to the activity are summarised in Table Q-5.

-Table Q-5: Key Risks
+Table Q-6: Key Risks

-Table Q-5: Key Risks Risk Event Mitigation Measures Loss of information following natural event, technology breakdown or security breach Current Electronic backups Information systems security Library Management System (LMS) provider Business Continuity Planning Earthquake (1:400) causes significant damage to Library buildings Current Design Standards.
+Risk Event Mitigation Measures Loss of information following natural event, technology breakdown or security breach Current Electronic backups Information systems security Library Management System (LMS) provider Business Continuity Planning Earthquake (1:400) causes significant damage to Library buildings Current Design Standards.
 Seismic assessment completed for Library buildings Business Continuity Planning (BCP).
 Evacuation plans.

-Failure to adequately manage collections to meet community needs Current Collection Management Plan Information from LMS Annual Community Survey Suggestion forms from library users Loss of access to key electronic resources at end of contract with supplier.
+Risk Event Mitigation Measures Failure to adequately manage collections to meet community needs Current Collection Management Plan Information from LMS Annual Community Survey Suggestion forms from library users Loss of access to key electronic resources at end of contract with supplier.
 Current Use a range of suppliers Use a combination of both purchase and access models for resources